-Covered Entities: Refers to municipal or private property owners that are subject to the conditormwater Management Program Plan tions set forth by the EPA relating to Storm Water Management.
+Covered Entities: Refers to municipal or private property owners that are subject to the conditions set forth by the EPA relating to Storm Water Management.

 Environmental Protection Agency (EPA): Federal body of government that instituted and has jurisdiction over the Stormwater Management Program.